 If you like rogue-like games like Nethack or Angband, I started a second blog you can check out – One Day, I will Ascend.

-Currently (September 2013) I am using an old Gateway laptop running whatever Linux distribution I feel like testing that month.
+Currently (December 2013) I am using an old Gateway laptop running whatever Linux distribution I feel like testing that month.
 My main laptop is a brand new HP Pavilion, bought from Walmart for under $450.
 It has 8 GB of RAM, a 750 GB hard drive, and uses the AMD HD Radeon 8650G graphics card.

-I also have a Gateway MX7340 with 1.5 GB of RAM which runs CrunchBang Linux (testing/Jessie).
+I used to have a Gateway MX7340 with 1.5 GB of RAM which ran CrunchBang Linux (testing/Jessie).
 CrunchBang works very well and I recommend it to anyone with a lower end machine.
 In late November, I decided to give up using this machine so I could move its 80 GB hard drive to the other Gateway (M470) that I use for trying out distributions.

 From 2009 until early 2013, the computer I used was an HP Pavillion 17″ dv1448us with an ATI Radeon 3200 card, 4 gigabytes of RAM, and a 320 gigabyte hard drive.
 It finally died in the early spring of 2013 after losing the DVD drive and several keys on the keyboard.